What is STUDIO FIRST?

 - Essay (500-words)

 - Describe your interest in the program.
 We would like you to use this opportunity to tell us about yourself, and why you have an interest in an architectural education.

 - Please include a resume or CV, which includes your professional, academic and extra-curricular achievements.
 Also include honours, awards, registrations, and all relevant achievements.

 - One image

 - Please include one recent visual representation of your work that showcases your aptitude for a studio based design program.
-This can be of any medium, as long as it’s an original 2-dimensional piece, no larger than 11×17.
+This can be of any medium, as long as it’s an original piece, no larger than 11×17.
 E.g. a drawing, a painting, an etching, photography, an image produced through a digital program, a photograph of a 3D object that you’ve built, etc.

 $2960 + HST (includes some studio supplies, and access to computer software).